Secure Compensation for Your Motorcycle Accident Injuries with the Help of a Dedicated Lawyer

 - Do not admit fault: While it can be tempting to apologize, do not say sorry or make any other statements that can be seen as an admission of fault.

 - Call an attorney: A lawyer can listen to the facts of your case and determine which steps you should take next.

 At our firm, we offer free case reviews for victims of motorcycle accidents.

 Schedule a Free Case Review

 We want to help every victim recover the compensation they deserve.
-To schedule your free case review, call us at (817) 429-4299.
+To schedule your free case review, call or text us at (817) 429-4299.

 Common Causes of Motorcycle Accidents

 The most frequent accident that occurs involving a motorcycle and a car is when a car turns into the path of a motorcycle.
 There are a number of reasons this can happen: the driver misjudges the speed of the motorcycle, is inattentive, or does not account for the possibility of a motorcycle in the vicinity and begins turning because there are no other cars in sight.
 Another common accident occurs when a car suddenly veers into the motorcyclist’s lane or changes lanes without looking.
 This could be due to inattentiveness or because the motorcycle is in the driver’s blind spot.

 - Reckless driving

 - Dangerous road conditions